ahany/behavioral-cloning/README.md

 ![enter image description here](https://github.com/ahany/behavioral-cloning/blob/master/Readme_Images/driving_log_sample.png)

-For the training, 3 laps were recorded driving around track one counter-clockwise direction and then the car was turned around and 3 other laps were recorded in clockwise direction.
+For the training, 3 laps were recorded driving around track one in counter-clockwise direction.
+Then the car was turned around and 3 other laps were recorded in clockwise direction.
 This helps overcome the fact that track one has a left turn bias and therefore generates a more balanced data-set.

-This is how a histogram of steering angles would look like if we only drive counter-clockwise (zero angles excluded).
+This is how a histogram of steering angles would look like if the car was only driven counter-clockwise (zero angles excluded).
 Negative steering angles represent left turns.

 ![enter image description here](https://github.com/ahany/behavioral-cloning/blob/master/Readme_Images/Counter_clockwise_driving.png)